aravindkumaricore-droid/learning-git/README.md

-# learning-git
+# Hello GitHub!
-learning to explore git
+This is my first repository.
+I’m learning how to use GitHub step by step.